savonet/book/streaming.md

   ```

   The reason they are not enabled is that they can take quite some time to
   compute the duration of a file.
-If you need the duration of files, it is
+If you need this, it is rather advised to
-  rather advised to precompute it and store the result in the `duration`
+  precompute it and store the result in the `duration` metadata.
-  metadata.
 - _Samplerate converters_: those are libraries used to change the samplerate of
   audio files when needed (e.g. converting files sampled at 48 kHz to default
   44.1 kHz).
 The following configuration key sets the list of converters: